SonyaMoisset/Pluralsight_Training/README.md

 - io.js and Node.js Next: Getting Started by Marcus Hammarberg

 ## Web Application
+- HTTP Fundamentals by Scott Allen
 - Building a Web Application with Polymer.js and Material Design by Bill Stavroulakis
 - Web Applications Without a Server by Rob Conery
+- Electron Playbook by Rob Conery
 - Introduction to MEAN.JS by Mark Scott

 ## API